bodhiblues/agentsalad/src/posts/5-ways-ai-agents-will-change-web-design.md

 ## 4. Visual Aesthetics Will Take a Back Seat to Semantic Depth

-AI agents don’t “see” your design—but they interpret your content’s semantic meaning.
+AI agents don't "see" your design—but they interpret your content's semantic meaning.
 Beautiful fonts and imagery will still matter to human visitors, but semantic layering will take priority in agent-first environments.

 **What to do:**
 - Prioritise clarity of language and reduce fluff